 We have developed experience over the years in harm which results from fall-down cases.
 As a result, we have been successful in securing substantial recoveries for legitimate claims as a result of harm from fall-downs.

-If you or your loved one has been injured in an accident, your next step should be to consult Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann by calling 800-326-9259, or by using our online contact form.
+If you or your loved one has been injured in an slip and fall accident, your next step should be to consult Cliff Rieders at Rieders, Travis, Humphrey, Waters & Dohrmann by calling 800-326-9259, or by using our online contact form.
 Based in Williamsport, we serve clients throughout the state of Pennsylvania, offering a free consultation on all personal injury matters.
 More than that, we offer you experience, knowledge, compassion, and a long history of results.